AllenWLynch/chatterBot/README.md

 #### Catastrophe!
 A windows update killed my training routine and restarting the model does not lead to further reduction in training loss.
 This is likely because the ADAM optimizer's weight-specific gradient variables were not saved, so the optimizer lost momentum and is stuck in some minima.
 I'll have to retrain from scratch.

 Given this setback, I am going to wait to train until I have more compute resources at my disposal for training.
 I will likely rent time on a cloud VM.

-# Conversation Strategy

-Once the generative model is done training, I could use a number of sampling techniques to generate high quality responses.
-The main requirement of the chosen sampling technique is that it must promote longer responses than I am observing from the model right now.

-I plan to test and compare two response-generating strategies:
-1. Beam Search -> Concurrently grows multiple hypotheses to maximize P(Y|X)
-2. Sample and Rank -> Recently shown to produce good results with Google's Meena chatbot.
-A simple method where many replies are generated, then ranked on some non-differentiable metric to choose the best response.